weberleslie5/Spatial-colorectal-cancer-R-and-Python/README.md

 Reproduction of Figure 3 from Oliveira et al., *High-definition spatial transcriptomic profiling of immune cell populations in colorectal cancer*, Nature Genetics 57, 1512-1523 (2025), with two parallel pipelines: R (Seurat, RCTD) and Python (scanpy).
 Three patients (P1CRC, P2CRC, P5CRC), 8 um bins, 1,088,534 bins after QC.

-Code assisted by Claude (Anthropic); the analysis and its validation are mine.

 ## Figures

 ### Figure 3a.
 Unsupervised clusters, joint analysis of the three patients